Floor lamps are the latest thing in the interior décor scene, and there are some fascinating options out there.

 Wooden floor lamps have a wide range, in the sense that they can either look contemporary or invoke a rustic charm.
 How you’ll classify one depends on the way the wood is carved or treated.

-Long story short, an unpolished wood lamp is perfect for a country-style setup, while sanded varieties are great for casual and chic decor.
+Long story short, an unpolished wood lamp is perfect for a country-style setup, while sanded varieties are great for casual and chic décor.

 Stone floor lamps are in a different league altogether and, as such, more expensive than other materials.
-Obviously, they tend to be a little bulkier as their bases are set in stone, literally.
+They tend to be a little bulkier as their bases are set in stone, literally.
 More often than not, the base is usually made of marble, while the pole and lampshade are made of lightweight materials.

-Ceramic is another option if you don’t want to deal with the weight of the stone.
+Ceramics is another option if you don’t want to deal with the weight of the stone.
 These floor lamps are usually quite dainty, but you can also find something more full-bodied, as shown in the picture.

 Usually, ceramic is combined with other materials to form a perfectly balanced lamp.
 Either the base can be entirely made of ceramic, or part of the unit can have a ceramic design.
 The former usually has a larger footprint and serves well as accent pieces.